bradAnderson58/cxxtest/README.md

 source ~/.bash_profile
 python $CXXTEST_CPP_UPDATE -c $CXXTEST_PYTHON_DIR -t $PROJECT_DIR/$TARGET_NAME
 ```

+If you build right now without any tests you will get a build error as the script requires that there be some test files.

 ###Visual Studio Setup
 To create a new unit test open Visual Studio and select File->New Project.